ClaudiaYasar/Intelligent-Control-Systems-Course-Curriculum/README.md

 # Description

 This teaching package introduces the Intelligent Control Systems Curriculum using MATLAB Live Scripts, PDFs, and supporting videos.
 Topics include model-based vs. data-driven systems, computational tools, dynamical modeling, machine learning, deep learning, model predictive control, extremum seeking control, model reference adaptive control, and fuzzy logic control strategies supported by performance evaluation.
-This course has been designeded for both undergraduate and postgraduate Control and Automation Engineers.
+This course has been designed for both undergraduate and postgraduate Control and Automation Engineers.
 Some practical experiments are carried out with Arduino-based and low-cost hardware, including the TC-lab (with heaters and temperature sensors), a DC micro gear motor with an encoder using the L298N Dual H-Bridge, and image processing using a webcam.
 Some videos support the datasets of many experiments and illustrate systems results to evaluate performances enhancing the learning experience.

 The package consists of a series of MATLAB [Live Scripts](https://www.mathworks.com/products/matlab/live-editor.html) with complementary material.